Glyphack/Glyphack/content/blog/huec/index.md

 But turning on using the on and off command meant that I have to have some device controlling the light.

 I started looking into other characteristics and I didn't find anything related timers.
 Characteristics have multiple kinds.
-For color and power they are read and write.
-Meaning that you can write to it and you can read from it.
+For color and power they are read and write, meaning that you can write to them and read from them.
-But there are also characteristics with notify option.
-Which you can write to and get notification from it.
+But there are also characteristics with a notify option, which you can write to and get notifications from.

 So for this I needed to see what my phone was doing to set the alarms.

-Well The good news is that there is a software from Apple called Packet Logger.
+Well the good news is that there is software from Apple called Packet Logger.
-Which can be downloaded from [Bluetooth - Apple Developer](https://developer.apple.com/bluetooth/).
+It can be downloaded from [Bluetooth - Apple Developer](https://developer.apple.com/bluetooth/).
-You need an apple account to download it.
+You need an Apple account to download it.
 I hate this because when I was in Iran any of these tools was blocked because you can't easily open an account.
-But I'm now upgraded and live in a place where I am allowed to open an account so I have it.
+I have since moved to a place where I am allowed to open an account so I have it.
 So I went ahead and downloaded that you also need a profile to install on IOS.
 You can get it [Profiles and Logs - Feedback Assistant - Apple Developer](https://developer.apple.com/feedback-assistant/profiles-and-logs/).

-Install packet logger on computer and the profile on an iPhone and then connect the phone to computer and start working with the app and you would see the packets coming and going.
+Install Packet Logger on your computer and the profile on your iPhone.
+Then, connect the phone to the computer.
+Start using the app, and you will see the packets.

 So I started checking what the application does when I connect to the light.
 I found the following requests: